Richard Winpenny: Research

-In 2007, Winpenny also reported the first intrinsic spin-lattice (T1) and phasecoherence (T2) relaxation times in molecular nanomagnets.
-The results showed that the value of T2 in deuterated samples were of several orders of magnitude longer than the duration of spin manipulations which satisfies the prerequisite for the deployment of molecular nanomagnets in quantum information applications.
+In 2007, Winpenny reported the first intrinsic spin-lattice (T1) and phasecoherence (T2) relaxation times in molecular nanomagnets.
+The results showed that the value of T2 in deuterated samples were of several orders of magnitude longer than the duration of spin manipulations, which satisfies the prerequisite for the deployment of molecular nanomagnets in quantum information applications.

-In 2016, a research led by Winpenny, Nicholas F. Chilton and Yan‐Zhen Zheng was able to report a monometallic dysprosium complex which showed the largest effective energy barrier to magnetic relaxation of Ueff = 1815 K. The research also showed the largest blocking temperature (TB) for a monometallic complex.
+In 2016, Winpenny, Nicholas F. Chilton, and Yan‐Zhen Zheng report a dysprosium complex that showed the largest effective energy barrier to magnetic relaxation of Ueff = 1815 K. The research also showed the largest blocking temperature (TB) for a monometallic complex.